TrueBlocks/trueblocks-docs/content/blog/medium-posts/022-Defeating-the-Ethereum-DDos-Attacks.md

 #### Let’s Go To The Data

-As I said, these troublesome transactions are especially annoying if you want to view the traces (which QuickBlocks does all the time).
+As I said, these troublesome transactions are especially annoying if you want to view the traces (which TrueBlocks does all the time).
 We struggled with this problem long enough.
 We needed a solution.

 The first thing we did was to gather some data.
 We scanned the first 3,500,000 transactions.
 At each block, we looked at every transaction and counted the number of traces generated during that transaction.
 (This took a very long time).